TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 The strategy is applied to the term where the error should be shown (in this case, the class name).
-You should follow this pattern to provide custom error messages for all unresolved class references, field references and variable references.
+You should follow this pattern to provide custom error messages for all unresolved class references, field references, and variable references.

 #### Duplicates and Hiding